Tom Lockyer

-Thomas Alun Lockyer (born 3 December 1994) is a Welsh professional footballer who plays as a centre back for club Bristol Rovers.
+Thomas Alun Lockyer (born 3 December 1994) is a Welsh professional footballer who plays as a centre back for A-League Men side Melbourne Victory.
 At international level he played for the Wales national team.

 Lockyer played for Radyr Rangers, Cardiff City and Bristol Rovers at youth level before making his senior debut for Bristol Rovers in 2013.
 He joined Charlton Athletic in 2019, before departing the club a season later for Luton Town.
 Having been Luton's captain since the 2022–23 season, he was part of the squad that won Luton the first promotion to the Premier League in the club's history.
 During a Premier League match on 16 December 2023, Lockyer suffered a cardiac arrest on the pitch; he was resuscitated and was later fitted with an implantable cardioverter-defibrillator.